daniyalquest/Luxury-Stay/Readme.md

 ## 📝 License

-This project is for educational purposes as part of the ADSE II curriculum.
+This project is for educational purposes as part of the ADSE I curriculum.

 ## 🤝 Contributing